ymuuuun/ROBLOX-Group-Scraper/README.md

 - colorama https://pypi.org/project/colorama/
 - winotify https://pypi.org/project/winotify/

-To use proxies, add your proxies address and port number in the Proxies.txt file in the format below.
+To use proxies, add your proxy addresses and port numbers in the Proxies.txt file in the format below.

 ![example](https://github.com/ymuuuun/ROBLOX-Group-Scraper/assets/170196194/a5027ffe-e724-4c8c-b0bf-a19aa5dac219)